berteh/ScribusGenerator/README.md

 [2]: http://wiki.scribus.net/canvas/File_Format_Specification_for_Scribus_1.4#Tags "Object property is expressed in the exact SLA syntax"
 [3]: https://docs.python.org/2/library/xml.etree.elementtree.html#supported-xpath-syntax "The reduced set of XPATH expressions valid in the 'parameter' field is defined in the ElementTree XPath support documentation."

+### Changes in SGAttribute syntax

+Since ScribusGenerator v2.7 (released in April 2018), the syntax of the SGAttributes has been slightly changed to support Scribus 1.5.3.
+If you had templates written for an older version of the script kindly update your templates according to the documentation above.

+This can be done using the classical Scribus Editors windows, simply moving your values of ``Parameter`` to ``RelationshipTo``, and setting ``Parameter`` to ``SGAttribute``.

+If you have many such files, or attributes, a script is proposed to make this update automatically.
+Run it from the command line as follows, it creates automatically a backup of your old files:

+    python ./ConvertSGAttributesToSG27.py *.sla

 Running Scribus Generator from the command line
 ---------
 It is possible to run Scribus Generator from the command line, and it's fast!
 Great to automate your workflow or integrate with other tools.